 "Coding Examples").
-To let the process execute correctly, the segments must reside at the virtual addresses used to build the executable file.
-Thus the system uses the p\vaddr values unchanged as virtual addresses.
+For the process to execute correctly, the segments must reside at the virtual addresses used to build the executable file.
+Thus the system uses the p_vaddr values unchanged as virtual addresses.

 On the other hand, shared object segments typically contain position-independent code.
 This lets a segments virtual address change from one process to another, without invalidating execution behavior.
 Though the system chooses virtual addresses for individual processes, it maintains the segments' relative positions.
 Because position-independent code uses relative addressing between segments, the difference between virtual addresses in memory must match the difference between virtual addresses in the file.